jduarte/immortus/docs/examples/explicit.md

 returned `json` will be available in `data` within JS callbacks

-`completed` must be one of returned `json` parameters, so JS knows when to stop long polling
+`completed` must be one of returned `json` parameters, so JS knows when to stop polling

 Generate job method
 ---